WordsOut poems by Godfrey

 come-uppance for

-the bad guys (which, by implication, is unlikely to be us, its
+the bad guys (which, by implication, is unlikely to be us,

 readers or hearers), and which is to be treated metaphorically.

-But for many evangelicals it highlights a
+for evangelical Christians it highlights a

-the truth required by humanity, and not merely a limited human attempt at it,
+the truth required by humanity, and not merely a limited and flawed

-then when a major biblical story like this is historically and scientifically
+then when a major biblical story like this is historically and

-inaccurate as well as theologically and morally compromised the entire
+scientifically inaccurate as well as theologically and

 the Flood happen, but if the Bible is his inspired and authorized word,

-must have intended and wanted the story to be reported in such an
+story to be reported in

-unsatisfactory, confusing and anomalous way.
+confusing and anomalous way.

-I have some respect for the most
+have some respect for the most

-extreme, literal fundamentalists who go to great lengths to argue
+extreme, literal fundamentalists who go to great

-that (for example) the world is less than 10,000 years old, that man lived alongside
+that (for example) the world is less than 10,000 years old, that man

 entire universe to "stop the sun" and give Joshua an hour more

 daylight to defeat the Amorites in battle.
-They recognise what is at stake:
+They recognise what is at

-once you concede a single detail of the bible as being incorrect, the defences
+once you concede a single detail of the bible as being incorrect, the

-are breached and the credibility of absolute scriptural authority is fatally
+are breached and the credibility of absolute scriptural authority is

 undermined.
-If you can't trust one biblical statement, why trust any
+If you can't trust one biblical statement,

 other?

-extreme view, claiming to be more reasonable about these things and
+extreme view, claiming to be more reasonable about these

-approaching different passages contextually—but this is only moving
+approaching different passages contextually—but

 the problem elsewhere.
-Where a less conservative evangelical describes the bible as "reliable",
+Where such a less deeply conservative

-methodology, changing the meaning of such words when necessary to suit the
+Dumpty, changing the meaning of such words when necessary to suit the

 subject matter to which the words refer.
-The bible, all agree, is an aggregation
+The bible, all agree, is an

-of diverse literary genres created by many authors and editors, many of them
+of diverse literary genres created by many authors and editors, many of

-unknown, but whether any particular passage is to be regarded as true in an
+is to be regarded as true in an

-historic, allegorical, prophetic, scientific, metaphorical or ironic sense is
+historic, allegorical, prophetic, scientific, metaphorical or ironic

 a matter of interpretation: the bible itself gives little explicit